JGallegoPerez/subjective_qual_estimator/README.md

 subframes is easily accomplished with just some visual inspection and by enabling the quality-rating options available in most commercial stacking applications.
 However, in contrast to DSO astrophotography, *planetary* astrophotography involves many hundreds or thousands of subframes, taken with exposures as short as just a few milliseconds.
-Here, commercial applications also ease the stacking process by automatically rating and including in the stack only the subframes with the highest quality (typically, 1-20% of the subframes in a video file; or around 500-5000 subframes).
+Here too, commercial applications can ease the stacking process by automatically rating and including in the stack only the subframes with the highest quality (typically, 1-20% of the subframes in a video file; or around 500-5000 subframes).

 ## Automatic quality estimation